MateusFS99/Planner-Backend/README.md

    ```bash
    npm install
    ```
-4. Create a .env file at the root of the project and configure the environment variables as specified in the .env example file.
+4. Create a .env file at the root of the project and configure the environment variables as specified in the .env.example file.
 5. Run the Prisma migrations:
    ```bash
    npx prisma migrate dev